f3d-app/f3d/README.md

 - Animations are not working very well with Assimp 5.1, it's recommended to use Assimp 5.0
 - Some files can be empty, crash, or show artifacts
 - DXF support is very limited: only files with polylines and 3D faces are displayed.

+## Alembic
+ABC file formats rely on [Alembic](https://github.com/alembic/alembic) library.
+It comes with some known limitations:
+- Supports Alembic 1.7 or later
+- Supports only simple polygonal geometry
+- Does not support ArbGeomParam feature in Alembic
+- Does not support Subdivision Meshes
+- Does not support Materials

 # Troubleshooting